vorakl/vorakl.github.io/src/content/articles/base94.rst

-How to encode binary data to any base from 2 to 94
+Convert binary data to a text with the lowest overhead
-##################################################
+######################################################

-:summary: A reversible encoding of binary data to text with a dynamic alphabet
+:summary: A binary-to-text encoding with any radix from 2 to 94
 :date: 2020-04-18 23:10:29
 :category: article
-:tags: cs, programming, encoding
+:tags: cs, programming, binary-to-text, encoding
 :slug: base94

-This article is about binary/text converters, the most popular implementations, and a non-standard approach which uses `the Place-Based Single Number Encoding`_ by representing a file as one big number and then coverting it to another big number with any non-256 radix.
-To make it applicable for practical use, it make sense to limit a radix (base) to 94 for matching numbers to all possible printing symbols withing 7 bits ASCII table.
+This article is about `binary/text converters`_, the most popular implementations, and a non-standard approach which uses `the Place-Based Single Number Encoding`_ by representing a file as one big number and then coverting it to another big number with any non-256 (1 byte/8 bits) radix.
+To make it applicable for a practical use, it makes sense to limit a radix (base) to 94 for matching numbers to all possible printable symbols within 7 bits ASCII_ table.
 It is likely a theoretical prototype and carries a pure academical flavor as the time and space complexities make it applicable only to small files (up to a few tens of kilobytes), although it allows one to choose any base with no dependencies on powers of two, e.g. 7 or 77.

 Background
 ==========

-The main purpose of such a converter is to put a binary file to a form applicable to send over a channel with a limited range of supported symbols.
-A good example is any text-based network protocol, like HTTP or SMTP, where all transmitted binary data has to be reversibly converted to a pure text form and having no control symbols as a part of such data.
-As it's known, the ASCII codes from 0 to 31 are considered to be control characters, and that's why they will be definitely lost while transmitting over any logical channel that doesn't allow endpoints to transmit full 8-bit bytes (binary) with codes from 0 to 255.
+The main purpose of such converters is to put a binary file, represented by 256 different symbols (radix-256, 1 byte, 2^8), to a form applicable for sending over a channel with a limited for transmission range of supported symbols.
+A good example is any text-based network protocol, like HTTP or SMTP, where all transmitted binary data has to be reversibly converted to a pure text form with no control symbols in it.
+As it's known, the ASCII codes from 0 to 31 are considered to be the control characters, and that's why they will definitely be lost while transmitting over any logical channel that doesn't allow endpoints to transmit full 8-bit bytes (binary) with codes from 0 to 255.
+This limits the number of allowed symbols to less than 224 (256-32), but in fact it's limited by only first 128 standartized symbols in the ASCII table and even more.

 |